Nandhiny-Duraikannu/SRID-Online-Mentorship/README.md

 # SRID-Online-Mentorship
 This repo is for SRID high fidelity prototype.

+We are a bunch of motivated Carnegie Mellon Students determined to provide quality education and ensure engagement of the student.
+Being the tech geeks we are, we have ensured the the learning is smooth and effective.
 ## Operation Instructions
 #### Tutor
-1. login as a tutor
+1. login as a tutor with the button "I'm a tutor"
 2. view course detail and register to teach (Cloud Computing)
 3. enter course dashboard (Cloud Computing)
-4. view student list
+4. view student list with the button "student list"
 5. identify the student who is not well performed.
-6. add grade for student
+6. add grade for student with the button "add grade"
 7. schedule 1:1 meeting
-8. view meeting transcript
+8. view meeting transcript with the button "view transcript"
 9. use the sidebar to logout
 #### Student
-1. login as a student
+1. login as a student with the button "I'm a student"
 2. enter cloud computing dashboard
 3. view grade with button add grade""
 4. view grade content with button "view content"